-Because your score is based on your history of borrowing and paying the money back, the younger you are, the more likely you'll have a lower score.
-It often means you just haven't had time to build up a credit history.
+Your score is based on your history of borrowing and paying the money back, so the younger you are, the more likely you are to have a lower score.
+All it means is you need more time to build up a credit history.

 But what if you do have a record of borrowing badly, which led to a low credit score in the first place?
-In that case, you might want to look at increasing your score before you apply to borrow in the future.
+In that case, you should increase your score before applying to borrow in the future.
 Otherwise, you risk lowering your score by asking to borrow money you're unlikely to receive.

-If you've never applied for credit, you might not have a credit score.
-Those under 18, for instance, might not have one (unless they're taking out credit to buy a car or maybe a new PS5).
+You might not have a credit score if you've never applied for credit.
+Those under 18, for instance, might only have one if they're taking out credit to buy a car or maybe a new PS5.

 But keep in mind that even your water, power and phone bills affect your score.
-That's why most people over 18, who pay for big stuff like flats and insurance, have a score of some sort.
+That's why most people over 18, who pay for more oversized items like flats and insurance, have a score of some sort.

-Getting an official credit score report is usually done through a credit reporter — that's an agency qualified to interpret your credit information and produce a statement, which can be accessed by lenders, banks and other credit providers.
+Getting an official credit score report is usually done through a credit reporter — an agency qualified to interpret your credit information and produce a statement, which lenders, banks and other credit providers can access.
 You can also request this report yourself.